jboss-developer/jboss-brms-quickstarts/stateful-ksession/README.md

 Author: Rafael Benevides
 Level: Intermediate
 Technologies: CDI, JSF, Drools
-Summary: This Quickstart shows how to use Stateful Kie Session
+Summary: The `stateful-ksession` quickstart shows how to use Stateful Kie Session
 Target Product: BRMS
 Source: <https://github.com/jboss-developer/jboss-brms-quickstarts>

 What is it?
 -----------

-This projects demonstrates the use of Drools Stateful KIE session.
+The `stateful-ksession` project demonstrates the use of Drools Stateful KIE session.
 Stateful KIE sessions are longer lived and allow iterative changes over time.

 In this use case we see a 'House' with a fire alarm.
 The house contains 'Rooms' with fire 'Sprinklers' in each room.